- Chapter 1 – First Three Days

 - Chapter 13 – The Moon

-As you exit the Clock Tower with your newly acquired Deku Mask, Tatl will tell you to head through the southern gate to reach Southern Swamp, the next area we’ll be able to explore.
-Before doing this, however, there’s actually a ton of goodies we are now eligible to collect.
-If you’d like to do so, hang out with me for this next section, and if not, skip ahead to the next one where we’ll venture to the Swamp.
+As you exit the Clock Tower with your newly acquired Deku Mask, Tatl will tell you to head through the southern gate to reach Southern Swamp, the next area you’ll be able to explore.
+Before doing this, however, there are actually a ton of goodies that you can now collect.
+If you’d like to do so, hang around for this next section, and if not, skip ahead to the next one to venture to the Southern Swamp.

 Great Fairy Mask

 If you remember from earlier, the Great Fairy of Magic in North Clock Town told you to come back to her if you returned to your old self.
-We’re going to do this, but remember, because we played the Song of Time, everything has started over again.
-This means we’ll have to find the Stray Fairy and bring it to her in order to piece her back together again.
+You can do this, but remember, because you’ve played the Song of Time, everything has started over again.
+This means you’ll have to find the Stray Fairy and bring it to her in order to piece her back together again.
 During the day, it’s located in the Laundry Pool, hovering over the water.
 At night, it can be found in East Clock Town floating around in the middle of the square (use the Deku Flower to reach it).

 Once you have it, return to North Clock Town and enter the Fairy Fountain on the left.
 She’ll thank you by giving you the Great Fairy Mask, which helps you to find Stray Fairies and even makes them fly to you if they’re able.
 It may sound a little silly to you at this point, but as you’ll find out soon enough, this is actually one of the most useful masks in the game!